Why Netflix Stock Is Soaring Today

 *Stock Advisor returns as of September 30, 2022

-Anders Bylund has positions in Netflix.
-The Motley Fool has positions in and recommends Netflix.
+Anders Bylund has positions in Netflix and Walt Disney.
+The Motley Fool has positions in and recommends Netflix and Walt Disney.
+The Motley Fool recommends Warner Bros.
+Discovery, Inc. and recommends the following options: long January 2024 $145 calls on Walt Disney and short January 2024 $155 calls on Walt Disney.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.